Contractor Doctor: Can I claim Statutory Maternity Pay from a contractor ltd company?

 In addition to payroll records, payments should be recorded on HMRC’s form SMP2 Statutory Maternity Pay record sheet.

-There is a certain amount of bureaucracy involved when a contractor pays themselves SMP, as Richards explains: “A contractor should keep on file the MAT B1, SMP2, the date when maternity leave started and any exceptions when payments were not made for any reason.”
+Good maternity pay rights for contractors come at the cost of a certain amount of bureaucracy, as Richards explains: “A contractor should keep on file the MAT B1, SMP2, the date when maternity leave started and any exceptions when payments were not made for any reason.”

 Plus, Richards says that SMP still has to be recorded on the usual forms during the tax year, including: